 Your options are limited, but there are still a range of cards that come up just short of 21 months that might save you hundreds of dollars.

-Our pick for a long 0% intro APR balance transfer period: HSBC Gold Mastercard® credit cardRead more
+Our pick for a long balance transfer intro APR

-What is a 20-month balance transfer credit card?
+What is a 21-month balance transfer credit card?

-These cards let you transfer a balance from one or more existing credit cards to a new card with a long introductory 0% APR.
-At the end of the introductory period, any unpaid debt from the balance transfer is charged interest at the standard — or revert rate — for that card, which can be as high as 22%.
+At the end of the introductory period, any unpaid debt from the balance transfer is charged interest at the standard — or revert rate — for that card, which can be upwards of 27%.

-If you have a lot of debt to pay off, getting a card with an introductory 0% APR for 20 months could help you pay off the entire debt before the higher standard interest rate applies.
-But keep in mind that only your balance transfer debt is eligible for the introductory 0% APR and any new purchases you make will be charged interest at the standard purchase rate.
+Getting a card with an introductory 0% APR for 21 months could help you pay off the entirety of a large debt without garnering more interest.
+Only your balance transfer debt is eligible for the introductory APR unless otherwise specified, and any new purchases you make will be charged the standard rate.

 Making payments on a balance transfer credit card

-Even if a balance transfer credit card offers 0% APR, you’ll still need to pay at least the minimum amount listed on your statement by the due date.
-If you want to pay off your debt before the introductory period ends, you’ll also need to pay more than the minimum amount each month.
+Even if a balance transfer credit card offers a 0% intro APR, you’ll still need to pay at least the minimum amount listed on your statement by the due date.
+To pay off your debt before the introductory period ends, you’ll need to pay more than the minimum amount each month.